myotaio/s3c-samples/README.md

 Myota S3C runs as a server agent to replace your standard S3 bucket usage.
 Any of your current S3 workloads that support [endpoint URLs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/index.html) are candidates to be replaced with Myota S3C.
 Check out our [web site](https://www.myota.io/myota-methodology/secure-data-storage-s3-buckets) for more details.

+Check the [Myota Support Portal](https://myota.io/support) for additional FAQs or to get any additional assistance.

+---

 ## Myota Console
 The Myota Console is an additional SaaS offering that makes the administration of Myota S3C and all other Myota products much easier.
 It is a web based portal that adds the following features: